vedmalex/tools-docs/source/apollo-server/setup.md

 description: How to set up Apollo Server
 ---

-Apollo Server exports the `apolloExpress`, `apolloConnect`, `ApolloHapi` and `apolloKoa` functions which can be used to add a GraphQL HTTP endpoint to your Express, Connect, Hapi or Koa 2 server.
+Apollo Server exports the `apolloExpress`, `apolloConnect`, `apolloHapi` and `apolloKoa` functions which can be used to add a GraphQL HTTP endpoint to your Express, Connect, Hapi or Koa 2 server.

 <h2 id="apolloOptions">Apollo Server options</h2>